 the most welcoming games, even if you are a total newcomer

 to Golf.
-There is a plenthora of advice, tutorials given
+There is a plethora of advice, tutorials given

 to you as you start the game, everything from how to swing